bradbell/xrst/test_rst/run_xrst.rst

 It is possible to select one or more groups of pages to include in the output using this optional argument.

 #.
-The *group_list* is a comma separated list of
+The *group_list* is a list of
    :ref:`group names<begin_cmd@group_name>`.
 #.
 The :ref:`begin_cmd@group_name@Default Group` is represented by
    the group name ``default`` .
 #.
-The order of the groups determines their order in the resulting output.
+The order of the group names determines their order in the resulting output.
 #.
 The default value for *group_list* is ``default`` .

-For each group name in the *group_list* there must be at least one xrst page in corresponding :ref:`toml_file@root_file` .
+For each group name in the *group_list* there must be an entry in :ref:`toml_file@root_file` specifying the root file for that group name.

 The xrst examples are a subset of its user documentation and its user documentation is a subset of its developer documentation.